 Curriculum & Services

 Our Auslan Club operates over lunchtime at various campuses as requested by students.
 The club, usually facilitated by a deaf role model, is open to students who use Auslan as a first language or those seeking to learn it as a second language.
-Hearing friends are encouraged to attend and discover this dynamic Language other than English.
+Hearing friends are encouraged to attend and discover this dynamic second language.